 • Moldy air conditioner or ductwork

-Inspect your filter first.
+Check your filter first.
 If you haven’t put in a new one within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t fix the smell, reach House of Heating Incorporated at 715-384-3163.
+If that doesn’t resolve the smell, contact House of Heating, Inc. at (715) 384-3163.

 • Broken fan belt.